NetherlandsForensicInstitute/puma/CONTRIBUTING.md

         self.driver.click('//android.widget.Button[@content-desc="Update Settings"]')

 ```
+Note that this is a simple example.
+For a more advanced example using ContextualStates, see the Teleguard
+implementation.
 - Add the desired functionality (see [the next section](#how-to-write-appium-actions))
 - Add a README for this app and add a link to the project README
 - Add a test script in the [test scripts directory](test_scripts), in which each function is tested.
 - Add your class to the list of apps in [publish_app_tags](.github/scripts/publish_app_tags.py)
+- Add the app name to the list of supported apps in the [README](README.md#supported-apps)

 ## How to write Appium actions
 Appium is a framework for testing applications, based on Selenium.
 In this project, we use Appium to execute actions on the device.